Donders-Institute/ni2-electrophys/exercises/ni2_inverse2_distributed.md

 Throughout this homework, the equation representing the data and model is `y = L*s+n`.
 Here, `y` is the sensor data, `L` is the known leadfield, `s` is the source amplitude and `n` is sensor noise.

+## 1.2 Getting started: setting up the MATLAB environment

+As a first step, you need to install the required toolboxes on your computer.
+These can be obtained from Brightspace.
+We advise you to create a separate folder that will contain the material for this course.
+For example, on Windows, you could create a folder in 'My Documents' called 'neuroimaging2', with a subfolder called 'matlab'.
+You have to download the two zip-files `fieldtrip.zip` and `ni2.zip` from Brightspace to this folder and unzip them in this location.

+Next, MATLAB needs to know where to find the code we are using in the exercises.
+To this end, the folders you have just created need to be added to the MATLAB-path.
+Although this can be done through the 'Set Path' option (see figure 1), we will use a `startup.m` file.
+This is a script that automatically deals with the path-settings that are relevant for the exercises.
+Each time you start a MATLAB-session, you need to change the Current Folder to `ni2`, and type `ni2_startup` on the command line.
+This will automatically ensure that the path-settings are correct.

+## 1.3 Getting started: tips on how to approach the exercises

+The best way to approach the exercises is to create a MATLAB-script that can be used to copy-and-paste the MATLAB-code in the instructions, and allows you to play around with various parameter settings etc. You can open a new script in the MATLAB-editor by typing edit on the command line, or by going to File->New->Script.
+Next, you can save each script as a separate file in your course folder.

 # 2 Non-unique solutions for underdetermined systems: using the minimum norm of the source strength as additional constraint

 After this section, you will